DraftKinner/zotify/README.md

 - Install pipx:
   - `python3 -m pip install --user pipx`
   - `python3 -m pipx ensurepath`
 - Now close PowerShell and reopen it to ensure the pipx command is available.
-Proceed to install zotify using either of the commands below.
+Proceed to install zotify using the __pipx__ command below.
 </details>

 <details><summary>macOS</summary>